There was a time

 1. Intro 2.
 Act Of War 3.
 ED-209 4.
 A Storm Of Swords 5.
 Waste 6.
 Terror Consumes 7.
 Grindwheel 8.
 Behaver 9.
 Aggressive Perfector 10.
 Lich King III (World Gone Dead)

 World Gone Dead must be one of the biggest surprises in recent times.
-While Lich King's first two releases were more or less hit-or-miss affairs with parts that honestly appeared like a complete parody, there is nothing laughable about the band's latest offering.
+While Lich King's first two releases were more or less hit-or-miss affairs with parts that honestly appeared like a complete parody, there is nothing laughable about the band's third offering.
 The first thing to notice is that the new album is easily the best sounding Lich King release to date, very heavy and crunchy.
 It cannot be emphasized enough how much this improved and above all consistent production quality really helps the songs.
 Not only that, but this recording features a nice collection of powerful riffs that are put into good use on most tracks.
 Although it is still far from dead serious, the whole thing now sounds a lot more mature and feels like a real band playing instead of someone's bedroom project.
 It tells a lot when a cover version of Slayer's Aggressive Perfector, of all things, turns out to be a fully professional take that blends rather smoothly with other songs.
-Maybe this is not quite the best thrash metal album of all time, but it is definitely the best Lich King album so far and a commendable release in its own right.
+Maybe this is not quite the best thrash metal album of all time, but it is definitely among the best Lich King albums so far and a commendable release in its own right.

 LIVING DEATH - Metal Revolution